marialobillo/marialobillo.github.io/_posts/2023-11-11-forke-my-first-repo.md

 And another resource that I found and I think is very useful is this one, is a youtube video which is an interview to Michael Dawson, [here](https://www.youtube.com/watch?v=5WtkRoGtbx4).
 There is a lot resource out there, but I think this is a good start.

+Acording to Michael Dawson, a good place to start is checking out the [calendar](https://nodejs.org/calendar).
+This way we can know what is going on.
+And also, we can check the [Youtube Nodejs Lives](https://www.youtube.com/@nodejs-foundation/streams) in order to find old meetings what we could interested in.